 Data is reported by retailers on a voluntary basis and not audited by us.

-During the week ending 26 July 2020, we received submissions from 15 energy retailers, covering 92 per cent of Victorian electricity customers.
+For the March 2022 quarter, we received submissions from 19 energy retailers, covering 98 per cent of Victorian electricity customers.